catgriffin85/woollys_yarn_barn/README.md

 ![Testing - Stock Management](static/images/README_images/testing_stock_mangement.png)

-I used "python -m flake8 --exclude .venv,.vscode,migrations" in my terminal to check for any linting errors and to ensure my code was PEP8 compliant.
-There are still some errors showing for lines to long in my settings file but they cannot be fixed due the type of code that it is.
-There are also errors showing for the project level urls.py file, this is due to the addition of the 404 error page code.
+I used "python -m flake8 --exclude .venv,.vscode, migrations" in my terminal to check my python code for any linting errors and to ensure my code was PEP8 compliant.
+There are still some errors showing for lines too long in my settings file but they cannot be fixed due to the type of code that it is.
+There are also errors showing for the project-level urls.py file, this is due to the addition of the 404 error page code.
 I have included an example of some of this code below.

 ![Testing - Flake8](static/images/README_images/flake8.png)